Learn to Skydive at the most scenic dropzone!

 The AFF Course

-The AFF training is divided into 8 levels with intensive training in theory and practice.
+The AFF training is divided into 8 levels with intensive training in both theory and practice to prepare you for all possible situations a skydiver could face.

-The course includes eight learning levels (with one jump per level).
+The AFF course at Skydive Switzerland includes 8 levels with one jump per level:

 Level 2 - 4